fedoranimus/todoist-api/source/includes/rest/v8/_intro.md

 # Overview

 This is the official documentation for Todoist REST API.
-Our original API, named [Sync API](/sync/), was created for our own applications and provide an easy way to deal with full and partial syncs, but it's not so simple for individual calls.
-REST API aims to provide a API developer friendly way to deal with the most basic features of Todoist API.
+Our original API, named [Sync API](/sync/), provides an easy way to deal with full and partial syncs, but it's not so simple for individual calls.
+REST API aims to provide API developers a friendly way to deal with the most basic features of Todoist API.

 ### Request and response format